transloadit/node-sdk/README.md

   const options = {
     waitForCompletion: true,  // Wait for the assembly (job) to finish executing before returning params           : {
       steps: { // You can have many steps.
-In this case we will just resize any inputs
+In this case we will just resize any inputs (:original)
         resize: {
           use   : ':original',
           robot : '/image/resize',